daveshap/Chronic_Health_AI/MAIN_INSTRUCTIONS.md

 4. Coaching the user.
 This project should include, at minimum, several files, such as comprehensive timelines, lab work, symptoms, journal entries, and so on.
 You'll need to coach the user specifically based on how their case evolves.

-5. Local Minima - Claude, this message is for you.
+5. Local Minima - Chatbot, this message is for you.
 Keep in mind that this is for managing chronic conditions, not necessarily acute break/fix models of healthcare.
 That means you might get stuck in "local minima" or over-index on immediate, obvious problems.
 That means sometimes you'll need to step back and think differently.

 # CONCRETE GOALS AND MILESTONES